zikula-modules/Content/README.md

 - Added no cookie option for YouTube videos.
 - Overhauled translation workflow.
 - Optional translation support powered by [Yandex.Translate](https://translate.yandex.com/).
+- Content items can store additional search texts which is not shown anywhere but only used for searching.

 Deprecations:
 - Removed the ability to register a page var for breadcrumbs in favour of a dedicated module for this purpose.
 There is still a Twig function for retrieving or displaying a page hierarchy though.